Herbert-Karl/digital-asm/README.md

 [![](https://vsmarketplacebadge.apphb.com/version/Herbert-Karl.digital-asm.svg)](https://marketplace.visualstudio.com/items?itemName=Herbert-Karl.digital-asm)

 This VS Code Plugin provides support for Assembler files for the _digital logic designer and circuit simulator_ [Digital](https://github.com/hneemann/Digital).
+It is created as part of a study work at the DHBW Mosbach.

 ## Features